bordoley/reactive-js/packages/core/docs/modules/_observable_.md

 ▸ **never**<**T**>(): *[ObservableLike](../interfaces/_observable_.observablelike.md)‹T›*

-Returna an `ObservableLike` instance that emits no items and never disposes its subscriber.
+Returna an `ObservableLike` instance that emits no items and never disposes its observer.

 **Type parameters:**